tayo-k/bmd/content/intro.md

 Better Managed Development
 ===========================
-##A framework for managing engineering culture
+##A method for managing engineering culture
 ### What We Define as “Engineering Culture”

 "Culture", in the context of software engineering is a question of _how_, not _what_, one builds software.